lohithsubramanya/Credit_Risk_Model/README.md

 # Result:

-Got a suitable model with a set threshold to predict the outcome(Approve/Deny) Also, the model is able to optimize the cost per application.
+Prepared a suitable model with a set threshold to predict the outcome(Approve/Deny) Also, the model is able to optimize the cost per application.